mo77on/subscription-webapp/README.md

 Other Instructions
 1. This web-app is for back-end purposes only.
 2. It uses mailtrap for mailing test
-3. Please use the subscription_vue repostiry for front end in this project.
+3. Please use the subscription_vue repository for front end in this project.